Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines contains the command that displays the first 10 lines of a file 6-third_line contains the command that displays the 3rd line of a file 7-file contains a command to create a file with content
+5-firstlines contains the command that displays the first 10 lines of a file 6-third_line contains the command that displays the 3rd line of a file 7-file contains a command to create a file with content 8-cwd_state contains a command that write the result of a command in another file